Sunday, 12 June 2016

 The most toxic place in America

-Tucked against the Kansas border in the upper north-east corner of Oklahoma is a place that was once called Picher.
-I say once because in 2008 the town's charter was decertified and it no longer officially exists.
+Tucked against the Kansas border, in the northeastern corner of Oklahoma, lies a place that was once called Picher.

 Talk about a contradiction